ohscar/rmalloc/doc/paper/simulating-locking.rst

 As described in the introduction, it is not a practical solution to rewrite applications to use the new API.
 Therefore, I automated the task of finding approximate locking behaviour of applications.
-One way of doing that is to simulate an application, which requires at the minimum the application's memory access patterns, i.e. when the application reads and writes to memory.
+One way of doing that is to simulate an application, which requires at the minimum the application's memory access patterns, i.e. when the application reads from and writes to memory.

 .. raw:: comment-done